SNBSLibs/Licensing.ActivationKeys/README.md

 }
 ```

+3. If you run the code above, it will connect to my own database hosted on [FreeSQLDatabase](https://freesqldatabase.com). **Not an advertisement.
+This service is used because it's free and easy to use.** If you have your own database hosted there, replace values in the connection string with the values in email they will send you.

-2. `LicenseValidator` doesn't deal with registry, so admin permissions aren't needed.
+4. `LicenseValidator` doesn't deal with registry, so admin permissions aren't needed.

-3. The constructor takes connection string to licenses database, a `bool` value telling whether to use MySQL and the version of MySQL (if it is used), just like the `LicensingClient` constructor, but without specifying product name.
+5. The constructor takes connection string to licenses database, a `bool` value telling whether to use MySQL and the version of MySQL (if it is used), just like the `LicensingClient` constructor, but without specifying product name.

-4. Method `ValidateLicense` takes a license key in its only argument and returns `LicenseInfo` representing that license.
+6. Method `ValidateLicense` takes a license key in its only argument and returns `LicenseInfo` representing that license.

 ### Using `LicensingAdmin`